 By Monday the roads were clear enough to drive on.
 The babysitter was out my way so she ended up swinging by and picking up the girls.
 She was going to take them shopping with her and then drop them back off later.

-I assumed I would have somewhere between 4-5 hours to myself.
+I assumed I would have somewhere between four to five hours to myself.
 I fiddled around for the first couple of hours trying to get the house in working order instead of focusing on the work.
 Then I sat down and started going at.

-Since I knew I was under a short time constraint I ended up getting about three hours normal work done in an hour — including sorting through and replying to the dozens of emails in my inbox!
+Since I knew I was under a short time constraint, I ended up getting about three hours of normal work done in an hour — including sorting through and replying to the dozens of emails in my inbox!

 It felt so good.
-It also reinforced my belief in Parkinson’s Law: “Work expands to fill the time available for its completion.”
-Meaning whether I had three hours or one hour I would’ve gotten the same amount of work done.
+It also reinforced my belief in Parkinson’s law: “Work expands to fill the time available for its completion.”
+This means whether I had three hours or one hour, I would’ve gotten the same amount of work done.

 Work in Focused Blocks

-Work wise February has been really good to me.
-Which means I have a lot more to do.
-Surprisingly though, I’m still working the same amount of hours.
-(Thank you, Parkinson’s Law)
+Work-wise, February has been really good to me — which means I have a lot more to do.
+Surprisingly though, I’m still working the same number of hours (thank you, Parkinson’s law).

-I simply turn on an online stop watch and set it for twenty minutes.
-That entire twenty minutes I just work.
+I simply turn on an online stopwatch and set it for 20 minutes.
+That entire 20 minutes I just work.
 If I write, I don’t edit.
-If I’m answering emails I go right from one to the next until my inbox is empty.
-If I’m cleaning the house I don’t take any breaks.
+If I’m answering emails, I go right from one to the next until my inbox is empty.
+If I’m cleaning the house, I don’t take any breaks.

 The key here is to focus on the task at hand without interruption for just a short period of time.
-You’ll be amazed at how much you get done when you know that you only have to a twenty minute slot.
+You’ll be amazed at how much you get done when you know that you only have to a 20-minute slot.